MelnikovAleksei/designer-novik/README.EN.md

-# Project work: Designer portfolio
+# Project work: "Designer portfolio"

 ## The site was created by a group of students as part of their studies at [Yandex.Praktikum](https://praktikum.yandex.com/) on a web development course ["Web Developer"](https://practicum.yandex.com/web/).